joannecdyer/joannecdyer.github.com/index.md

 ### About Me

-Developer of Lumio, an iOS puzzle game previously available on the App Store.
-Formerly worked as a software engineer, developing for companies like Cassidian and General Electric.
+Developer of TrackYourTV.com a website for keeping track of your favorite tv shows and Lumio an iOS puzzle game previously available on the App Store.
+Formerly worked as a software engineer contractor, developing for companies like Cassidian and General Electric.

 ### Projects & Posts